SMS vs. Email Marketing: Which Is More Effective?

 Email Marketing Advantages

-- If you look at the return on investment, then typically, it is higher for an email marketing campaign.
+- If you look at the return on investment, an email marketing campaign typically has a higher return.

 - Filter your customer based on their demographics, and more highly targeted emails can be sent.